Eduardo Campos: Biography

 Eduardo Campos studied Economics at the Federal University of Pernambuco.
 He was married to Renata Campos and they had five children (Maria Eduarda, João Henrique, Pedro Henrique, José Henrique and Miguel).
-João Henrique became a federal deputy for the state of Pernambuco and later was elected mayor of Recife.
-Campos was the grandson of Miguel Arraes. former Governor of Pernambuco and former Federal Deputy, and son of the Minister of the Court of Accounts of the Union and former Federal Deputy Ana Arraes with Maximiliano Campos.
+His children João Henrique and Pedro Henrique would become federal deputies for the state of Pernambuco, the former being elected mayor of Recife.
+Campos was the grandson of Miguel Arraes. former Governor of Pernambuco and former Federal Deputy, and son of the Minister of the Court of Accounts of the Union and former Federal Deputy Ana Arraes with Maximiano Campos.
 Campos was a practising Roman Catholic until his death.

 Politics

 Campos entered politics while still in university, when he was elected as president of the Economics College Student Academic Center.
 In 1986, Campos turned down an opportunity to take a master's degree in the United States of America in order to participate in the campaign which elected his grandfather Miguel Arraes as governor of Pernambuco.

 With Arraes' election, in 1987, Campos took up the position of Chief of Staff.
 In this period he was responsible for the creation of the first Science and Technology Secretariat of the Northeast – Secretaria de Ciência e Tecnologia do Nordeste – and the Science and Technology Support Foundation-Fundação de Amparo à Ciência e Tecnologia de Pernambuco (Facepe).